GJasonAnderson/fps-leader/docs/index.md

 <!-- set class to 'btn-primary' to make it blue & 'btn-danger' to make it red -->
 <a class="btn btn-primary btn-block" href="#18-20-jan-2019-fusion-weekend" role="button">Only <b><span id="MyTimer"></span></b> until Fusion 2019!</a>

-## 12 Dec 2018 | *Christmas Spectacular* Begins
-This Wednesday will be the first [Christmas Spectacular](https://www.fpchristmas.com/) service at Pellissippi, with the fun starting at 6:15 PM and a service at 7:00 PM. **There will be no small group time this week**.
-Bring the whole family along for a great time at church!

 ## 19 Dec 2018 | Last FPS Before Christmas
 We will be having both an Ugly Sweater Party and the World's Largest Indoor Snowball Fight - you don't want to miss this!